anthony-tuininga/cx_Logging/doc/cinterface.rst

    convenience to the caller.

-.. cfunction:: int LogPythonExceptionWithTraceback(const char* message, PyObject* type, PyObject* value, PyObject* traceback)
+.. c:function:: int LogPythonExceptionWithTraceback(const char* message, PyObject* type, PyObject* value, PyObject* traceback)

    Log the specified Python exception with the given message as the first message that is written to the log.
 The exception is logged with traceback